Mojofreem/mojocore/README.md

     * sequence of char literals reduced to a string literal
     * alternative char literals reduced to a char class (_ie., `a|b|c` -> `[abc]`_)
     * reduce redundant metacharacters (_ie., `(a*)*` -> `(a)*`_)
-* Flag: `unicode` - explicitly handle unicode (_with ascii being the default_).
-    This would simplify patterns that do not need utf8 support.
 * Flag: `caseinsensitive` - treat the entire pattern as case insensitive.
 * Flag: `nocapture` - subexpressions are not captured.
 Simplifies compilation, parsing, and lowers runtime memory overhead.
 * Flag: `dotall` - `.` matches ANY character (_default is any EXCEPT newline_)
+* unicode:
+    * Handle utf8 codepoints with the dot metacharacter.
+    * Match a full unicode glyph `\X` (_may be multiple chars, and may include additional marker glyphs_)
+    * Character classes that handle multibyte utf8 characters
+    * utf8 glyph parsing (_derive from unicode database character classes_)
+    * Flag: `unicode` - explicitly handle unicode (_with ascii being the default_).
+        This would simplify patterns that do not need utf8 support.
     * Properly handle unicode chars (_we decode the escape value, but the lexer does not properly deal with the multiple bytes_)
     * Multipass char class parsing, to separate ascii and unicode handling
+    * Update unicode db parser to handle arbitrary character groups and property sets, prebuild unicode class trees

 ### Regex VM Bytecode (_v2_)